senahuel33-design/Serverless-Web-Application-AWS-/README.md

 ---

 ## What I Learned
-- How serverless architectures work
+- Building serverless architectures on AWS
-- How APIs connect frontend and backend
+- Connecting frontend and backend services
-- How to use Lambda functions
+- Using Lambda functions with API Gateway
-- How to manage IAM permissions
+- Managing IAM permissions securely
-- Debugging real-world cloud issues
+- Troubleshooting CORS and permission issues
+- Automating infrastructure with Terraform

 ---